ZooMobile Program

 What is the ZooMobile Program?

-This exciting educational outreach program involves an EARTH Limited educator and some of our animal ambassadors traveling to a school, library, or other facility to perform a presentation.
-Presentations range from 30 minutes to 60 minutes, and cover a range of topics about animal ecology, behavior, and conservation.
-See “Presentation Descriptions & Pricing” below for more information!
+This exciting educational program involves an EARTH Limited at Southwick’s Zoo educator and some of our animal ambassador traveling to a school, library or other facility to present a unique and informative program.
+Presentations cover a range of topics about animal ecology, behavior, and conservation.
+See “Presentation Descriptions & Pricing” below for more information.

 All of our ZooMobile programs are designed to meet current state core science standards in Massachusetts, and Rhode Island as well as the Next Generation Science Standards (NGSS).